 TB is an infection which usually affects the lungs.
 In some cases the infection can spread to, and gradually destroy, the adrenals.
 In the past this was the most common cause of Addison's disease.
 In some parts of the world where TB is still common, it remains the most common cause.

-- Other infections which can sometimes affect both adrenals (for example, meningitis, HIV).
+- Other infections which can sometimes affect both adrenals - eg, some bacterial infections (such as meningococcus or pneumococcus), or HIV.

 - Cancers of other parts of the body, which can spread and destroy the adrenals.